dreamonkey/laravel-onesignal-rest-api/README.md

 ## Introduction

-This project is a Laravel 5 wrapper for the OneSignal v1 API.
+This project is a Laravel 5 / Lumen wrapper for the OneSignal REST API v1.
 It supports all operations currently supported by the API.

 ## Installation (Laravel and Lumen)